GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - They are functional `AS THEY ARE`
 - Purely designed as an online convenience
 - Intended for viewing a single 3D model or scene
+- Any of the viewers might have bugs and interface / library related limitations
+  - Some viewers might be slow to load some models
 - Memory handling should be good, relatively speaking:
   - With every next model loaded the previous model geometries / materials are being disposed of
   - Viewers are webpages so it might be easier to refresh the whole page before loading the next model